sksmith/go-micro-example/README.md

 nicely with [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) and I wanted to see how a Go microservice might look structured using them.

-The starting point of the application is under the [cmd/app](cmd/app/main.go) directory.
-The "domain" core of the application where all business logic should reside is under the [internal/core](internal/core) directory.
+The starting point of the application is under the [cmd](cmd/main.go) directory.
+The "domain" core of the application where all business logic should reside is under the [core](core) directory.
 The other directories listed there are each of the external dependencies for the project.

 ![structure diagram](inventory.jpg)